NEWVectors or files. Pick a path.Start →

 Azure AI Services

-Microsoft's comprehensive AI services suite including Computer Vision, Speech, Language, and the Florence foundation model for multimodal understanding.
-Tightly integrated with Azure infrastructure.
+Microsoft's AI services suite (consolidated under Azure AI Foundry) including Computer Vision, Speech, Language, plus hosted multimodal foundation models.
+Tightly integrated with Azure infrastructure and the Microsoft stack.

 What Sets It Apart